$40 Course fee includes $20 for course materials, $5 for TSA membership and $15 for Academy t-shirt. No other materials are required.

-Please see Mrs. Pittman's "Faculty" page for more detailed information.
+Please see Mrs. Pittman's or Mrs. Roy's "Faculty" page for more detailed information.

 A STUDENT who participates in the engineering program will receive:

 - An UNDERSTANDING of what it means to be an engineer by exposure to professional engineers, hands-on research of the various engineering disciplines, and participation in projects in a competitive engineering environment.

 - A SKILL SET including both technical and communication skills that prepares them for an undergraduate engineering curriculum.

 - Coursework that touches all major engineering disciplines